2019 Ultimate Qualifier Dart Series

 So while it is entirely possible to play minimal leagues and mostly tournaments and finish in the top 40, there is definitely a chance for more points through playing in the leagues.
 It all comes down to participation being key to finish in the top 40.
 Your skill level means very little in this qualifier series, the biggest factor is how much you participate in your leagues and tournaments.

 **Any players who drop out of a league will have their points for league signup deducted from their amount + a penalty of 100 points.
-Each time a match is forfeited, both players of the forfeiting team will have 50 points deducted from the qualifier rankings.
+Each time a match is forfeited, all players of the forfeiting team will have 50 points deducted from the qualifier rankings.
 Also, players with any missing matches at the conclusion of the season will have 25 points deducted from the qualifier rankings for each offense (All players involved...it is extremely important to make sure all matches are played).
-Only exception to this missing matches deduction is if it occurs on final week of play due to emergency or other league-approved reason. **New in 2017: If a team pulls out after signing up for a league, both players will have 100 points deducted from their points as at that point, it requires additional work...not to mention the location loses a spot that it thought was filled, may have turned other teams away and may not have time to refill that spot.
+Only exception to this missing matches deduction is if it occurs on final week of play due to emergency or other league-approved reason. **New in 2017: If a team pulls out after signing up for a league, all players will have 100 points deducted from their points, as at that point, it requires additional work ... not to mention the location loses a spot that it thought was filled, may have turned other teams away and may not have time to refill that spot.
 Any player signing up for a remote tournament and then dropping out will have 50 points deducted from their points.
 It's another instance where the location thinks it has a spot filled and does not and also creates unnecessary work for the league coordinator.
 Don't sign up and commit to a league if you're not going to follow through.

 **It is EXTREMELY important to play your matches when they are scheduled if at all possible.
 We know, life happens, but remember that your opponent matters too and they schedule things around their leagues.
 If a reschedule is absolutely necessary, it is EXTREMELY important to make up matches with urgency once they are missed so that the standings can be current and all other teams can accurately know where they stand.